huditech/lag-metrics-sample/README.md

 node sender.js
 ```

-You can now observe the lag metrics going up after a few minutes and the alerts being fires.
+You can now observe the lag metrics going up after a few minutes, the alert being fired and the email
+address being sent.

-You can also consume the messages and observe the lag metrics going down again
+You can also consume the messages and observe the lag metrics going down again and the alert being sent.

 ```
 node receiver.js